|Thank you for your interest in Local Voices!|

 BHP is working with CSIRO to give local communities near their operations an opportunity to express their views and experiences to the company, and to help inform company decision making on the issues that matter most to communities.
 Community members, aged 18 years and older, of towns which neighbour BHP's operations, are invited to share their views on issues and opportunities related to the company's activities through a series of surveys

 - Anchor survey - A detailed survey carried out at the beginning of the process.
 It takes about 30 minutes to complete, including registration.
 It asks questions about a range of issues related to life in your community, your relationship with BHP, and the positive and negative aspects of living in a mining region.
 The results of this survey will feed into the second type of survey, 'Pulse 'surveys.

 - Pulse surveys - designed to track the issues identified by the anchor survey, and how you feel about them, over the next three years.
 You will be invited to participate in a Pulse survey every month.
 Pulse surveys will take only about 5 minutes to complete.

-- Community rewards - Every eligible individual who registers with Local Voices and completes an Anchor survey receives 20 e-tokens.
-Each monthly Pulse survey earns 4 e-tokens.
+- Community rewards - Every eligible individual who registers with Local Voices and completes an Anchor survey receives 20 e-tokens (Exciting news!
+We have DOUBLED the e-tokens to 40 for an Anchor survey!
+For every Anchor survey completed (including Anchor already completed) a $20 donation will be made to local, registered community groups).
+Then, each monthly Pulse survey earns 4 e-tokens.
 Participants allocate their e-tokens to community group/s or club/s registered with the Local Voices Rewards Program, who can then cash these in - 1000 tokens are worth $500.
 Community groups can cash in tokens pro-rata after 6 months if they haven't yet reached 1000 tokens.
 For example, 500 tokens would be equal to $250.